xingxerx/Coreria/epoch-of-elria/README.md

 ## Legacy Engine

 The repository also contains the original 2D C++ game engine with parallel processing and SVG graphics.
-This was the precursor to "The Dream Weaver's Heart."
+This was the precursor to "Coreria everything TM."

 For more information on the legacy engine, please see the [LEGACY_README.md](LEGACY_README.md).